magiclabs/example-nextjs-faunadb-todomvc/README.md

 Next, you'll create a FaunaDB database for your application [here](https://dashboard.fauna.com/db-new/).
 Once you've configured your database, you'll need to prepare it for the schema expected by this example code.
 Execute the step-by-step queries found in [`init.fql`](./init.fql) from either [FaunaDB's CLI](https://github.com/fauna/fauna-shell) or FaunaDB's Dashboard shell interface.
 Finally, you'll need to acquire an admin access key for your database (located in the `"Security"` page of FaunaDB's Dashboard sidebar).

+Next, create a `32` random string as your encryption secret.
+You can create one in the terminal with openssl running `openssl rand -base64 24`

 Next, copy the `.env.local.example` file in this directory to `.env.local` (this file is intentionally ignored by Git):

 ```bash